 Instead of creating hurdles to care for patients through utilization reviews we should have teams of analysts and “best practice teams.”
 These teams can find the doctors not using medicine effectively (worst practices) and give them on-site continuing education on using best practices.

 What about prescriptions?

-With a Medicare4All system risk pools are consolidated allowing those companies to have leverage with the manufacturers.
+With a Medicare4All system risk pools are consolidated into national risk pools instead of state based risk pools.
+This would allow the “Big 5” companies to have leverage with manufacturers.
 Smaller Part D companies could band together in “Tranches” to negotiate with the size and leverage of larger competitors.